SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 \frac{t}{RC}
 $$

 `time/RC` is a unitless scalar that represents how quickly it takes to charge any capacitor for a given voltage.
-Because voltage data was not collected during the experiment
+Voltage data was not collected during the experiment, so the voltage is assumed to be constant across trials.
+If our model of capacitor charge rate is correct, we expect `time/RC` to be constant across trials.
+The actual data was skewed left:

 ---